iikrithii/Ball-Tracking/Approach_1_Contours/readme.md

 Output Generation: The processed video with annotated balls and event timestamps, along with an event log file (event_log.txt), are generated as output.

-Functions
+## Functions
-rotate_frame(frame)
-Description: Rotates a given frame by 180 degrees.
-Usage: Ensures consistent orientation of video frames for processing. detect_balls(frame)
-Description: Detects colored balls (green, white, orange, yellow) within a given frame using HSV color space.
-Usage: Applies color thresholding and contour detection to identify balls. process_video(video_path)
-Description: Processes the entire video file by iterating through its frames, applying ball detection and quadrant tracking, and logging events.
+rotate_frame(frame): Rotates a given frame by 180 degrees. detect_balls(frame): Detects colored balls (green, white, orange, yellow) within a given frame using HSV color space. process_video(video_path): Processes the entire video file by iterating through its frames, applying ball detection and quadrant tracking, and logging events.

-Usage: Integrates rotate_frame() and detect_balls() functions to process each frame sequentially. upload() and result()
-Description: Handles file upload and result rendering through Flask routes (/upload, /result).
-Usage: Manages user interaction, file handling, and output display using HTML templates (index.html, result.html).
-Limitations
+## Limitations

-While effective for basic applications, this video processing approach has limitations:
+This is a basic rudimentary apprach to detection and tracking of balls.
+Due to the backgorund being white, this apprach often incorrectly classifies the backgrouns as white coloured balls which tampers with the event record.
+In addition, specifying colour ranges also lead to confusion where skin was detected as orange.